 While tenants cannot typically deduct rent payments, renters in Michigan have a few potential avenues by which they may be able to take a limited deduction or credit for rent paid to a landlord.
-Not all Michigan renters, however, are eligible: receiving a tax break for Michigan home rental payments requires either being below a certain income threshold or maintaining a home office.
+Not all Michigan renters, however, are eligible: receiving a tax break for Michigan home rental payments requires either being below a certain income threshold with less than $50,000 in resources or maintaining a home office.

 General Tax Deduction Rules

 Typically, as a Michigan taxpayer you are not permitted to deduct an expenditure from your income taxes unless the expenditure has been defined specifically as tax deductible.
 For example, contributions to a qualified retirement account are in some cases tax deductible, as are contributions to charitable causes.
 Tax deductions are sought by taxpayers because they reduce taxable income: Less taxable income means a lower income tax bill.

 There is no federal deduction or renter's credit for rental payments made by a Michigan housing tenant to a landlord.
 Meanwhile, homeowners are allowed to deduct mortgage interest costs, along with related expenses, as an itemized deduction on their federal tax returns, which can in some cases lower a homeowner's tax liability considerably.
 Homeowners are also permitted to deduct property taxes.
 This disparity in tax treatment exists even when the renter and homeowner live in similar properties in similar locations.

 While Michigan renters are not provided with any federal tax breaks for rental payments, they can sometimes take advantage of the Michigan Homestead Property Tax Credit.
 This credit is available both to homeowners and to renters, provided they live in a property for which property taxes are paid.
 The tax credit can be used only on Michigan state income taxes.
 Only those earning a household income of less than $135,000 are entitled to claim the credit.

 Home Office Deduction